Equivalence of inequality indices in the three-dimensional model of informetric impact: Experiments

-The prediction errors for different vector lengths are summarised in Table~\ref{tab:errors}.
-The error rates are usually less than 2--3\%.
+The prediction errors for different vector lengths are summarised in Figure~\ref{fig:repec-errors-boxplot}.
+The absolute values of errors, i.e., $|\hat{I} - \tilde{I}|$ are usually less than $0.02$--$0.03$.
+The errors themselves (bias) are small as well.

+We can also be interested in the way they order the vectors of interest.
+To test if all indices give similar rankings, we can calculate the Spearman correlation coefficient between them.
+Table~\ref{tab:repec-spearman-data} presents the correlations between $\hat{G}$ and $\hat{I}\in\{\hat{H}, \hat{B}, \hat{V}, \hat{P}_{0.5}\}$ for subsets of vectors of a given length.
+For vectors of equal lengths, the obtained rankings are very similar.
+If we take a look at the whole data set (the last row), the correlations are still high and the biggest difference can be seen for index $V$.
+It is however not surprising as its dependence on $G$ varies greatly for different values of $N$.

-Overall, we observe a very good fit, confirming our theoretical derivations.
-The choice of the inequality measure is secondary, as the indices can be considered functions of one another.
-Therefore, it is best to be faithful to the simplest indicator: the Gini index.
+Overall, we obtained a good fit to our theoretical derivations.
+For data approximately following our model, we may approximately assume that when we consider vectors of similar lengths, the choice of the inequality measure is secondary, as the indices can be considered functions of one another.
+Therefore, in such a case, we can be faithful to the simplest indicator: the Gini index.

-\mysection{Analysis of income data} Additionally, let us study the Luxembourg Income Study dataset giving the family incomes in nine countries.
-The original data, in the form of the Lorenz (e.g., \citealp{Bertoli2019}) curves across the deciles ($N=10$), are given in \citep[Table 2]{Bishop}.

-Table~\ref{tab:bishop} gives the prediction error for the indices studied.
-Overall, the errors are very small, except for the case of the $\Pequ_q$ index with higher $q$ in Sweden, Germany, and the United Kingdom, where there is some discrepancy between the predicted and the observed Lorenz curve in their tails.